AlistairB/alistairb.github.io/_posts/2021-02-11-reflections-on-haskell-for-startup.md

 This post describes the experience and evaluates Haskell and its ecosystem.

 <small>Disclaimer: This blog post contains a bunch of memes.
-They are trying to be humorous, not accurate 😉.</small>
+They are trying to be humorous, not accurate or fair 😉.</small>

 ## Why Haskell?